AUSTRALIA REOPENS BORDERS TO INTERNATIONAL STUDENTS

-For NSW, ACT, Victoria – No, students will not be required to quarantine upon entering Australia.
+For NSW, QLD, Victoria – No, students will not be required to quarantine upon entering Australia.

-For Queensland, WA, SA – No. Students should arrive after Queensland meets their 90% vaccination rate so you do not have the quarantine.
-This is expected to happen by January 2022 however we will inform you when we know the specific date.
+For WA, SA – No. Students should arrive after Queensland meets their 90% vaccination rate so you do not have the quarantine.
+This is expected to happen soon, however, we will inform you when we know the specific date.

 2.1 What are the conditions of entry into Australia from overseas?